Computer Graphics Rendering

 |Demonstrate good reflective design and implementation skills; able to argue on the most suitable solution.||Demonstration of excellent critical analysis and reflective skills, able to assess alternative solutions and defend choices and alternatives.||To reflect on the ideas and work done, to assess whether a solution may be suitable.|

 To perform research on an in-depth aspect of computer graphics.
-To summarise important information of the system, and prepare technical reports and communicate effectively graphical concepts and ideas.
+To summarise important information of the algorithms, and prepare technical reports and communicate effectively graphical concepts and ideas.

 |Able to report in-depth explanation of examples, and summarise important information and detail ideas of future (potential) directions.||Clear explanation of current systems, highlighting the salient information, and excellent critical discussion of potential future technologies for graphics.||Able to present some examples of current graphics and explain ideas in the literature.|